emdash/irpn/doc/style.md

 # Overview

-I found Idris' syntax to be deceptively terse on the one hand, and "curiously recurring" on the other.
-Sometimes, it feels a bit strange and magical that Idris code does anything at all.
 My style evolved to help me make sense of the language, by arranging things in ways that either felt familiar to me, or else helped to reduce "visual clutter".

 My style is still evolving.
 I haven't set up any style lints, because at this stage I reserve the right to change my mind.
 So what follows is *descriptive* rather than *prescriptive*, except for one major pet peeve which I've clearly identified.

-If you find yourself working on a project in Idris, keep in mind I barely know the language.
 Please do *not* use this guide to justify violating style rules in someone else's project.

-What I will say is that if you're coming from mainstream languages, you *might* find these style "hints" helpful for you as well.
+If you're coming from mainstream languages, you *might* find these style "hints" helpful.
 This is just my opinion, I have absolutely no data to back this up.
-Let me know how it goes, either way.
+Let me know how it goes.

+## Line Length

+I am trying to keep lines under 100 characters, preferring 80.
+I'm not enforcing this rule, however.
+I recognize that there's situations where long lines are either necessary or more readable.

+It's "best effort".
+I won't leave long lines in the code when I can easily avoid it.
+But in a few cases I prioritize tabulation over line length.

-## Tabulating
+## Tabulation

-I found that my eye has been trained on the usual `function(argument1, argument2, ...)` syntax, and training my eye to read Idris' "curiously recurring" patterns of syntax has taken a while.

-One thing I started doing quite early is aligning code into tables.
-I call this "tabulation" or "tabulating".
-For example:
+One thing I started doing quite early is aligning code into tables, which I find makes things easier to understand.

 ```
 aligning_patterns (Into tables) = ...
 aligning_patterns (Like   this) = ...
 ```

-...is easier to read than:
+...can be easier to read than:

 ```
 not_aligning (Into tables)  = ...